 We created a piece dedicated on this particular topic of why we study binding kinetics and how it serves to provide the whole story rather than relying on binding affinity; the tip of the iceberg.

-After reading the blog, let me know if you have any questions, and I will be more than happy to answer your questions.
+, let me know if you have any questions, and I will be more than happy to answer your questions.
 Also, feel free to comment on your own research experiences and what techniques you use to understand the biological system you’re studying.